Political systems of Imperial China: Enfeoffment system

 To consolidate the power of slave owners, the rulers of the Western Zhou dynasty implemented the system of enfeoff vassals politically, which enabled the Zhou dynasty to consolidate its rule and expand its territory.
 In the spring and autumn period, it gradually collapsed and was replaced by the system of prefectures and counties, which remained in some later dynasties.

 Prefecture and county system

-During the Spring and Autumn period and the Warring States period, the Qin dynasty was carried out nationwide, thus replacing the feudal system nationwide, greatly weakening the independence of local authorities and strengthening the centralization of power.
-This was an epoch-making reform in China's local administrative system.
-The prefecture and county system was used for a long time in ancient China, with a very far-reaching influence.
+During the Spring and Autumn period and the Warring States period, the Qin dynasty was carried out nationwide, thus replacing the feudal system nationwide, weakening the independence of local authorities and strengthening the centralization of power.

 Province system

 At the beginning of the Western Han dynasty, the system of prefectures and counties was implemented in local areas, and at the same time, the system of enfeoffment was established.
 Counties and countries were parallel to each other, which was not conducive to the unified management of the country, with the risk of division.
 The Yuan dynasty was a feudal country with a vast territory at that time.
 Its establishment consolidated the unification of the country and ensured the centralization of power in the system.
 The provincial system of the Yuan dynasty had a far-reaching influence on the political system of later generations.
 Since then, the provincial system has become the local administrative organ of China, which was followed in the Ming and Qing dynasties and has been retained until today.